isomerpages/moe-bendemeersec/_student-development/CCA/Girl Guides.md

 third_nav_title: CCA
 ---
 <h4><strong>Our Girl Guides CCA</strong></h4>
-<p>Bendemeer 1 st Coy Girl Guides aims to help our girls discover and develop
+<p>Bendemeer 1st Coy Girl Guides aims to help our girls discover and develop
 their strengths, skills and fullest potential, to become impactful citizens of the world.
 We want our girls to be courageous, have confidence and character to shine in our world by serving others from the heart.
 Being a member